Reduce water usage at all global production sites by 20% vs. FY2015 result as of FY2024*.

 Since fiscal 2014, the OMRON Group has kept track of water resource data based on CDP's water program.
 In fiscal 2017, the Group set environment-related social issues to address, together with the Group's identified sustainability issues and long-term goals.
 Accordingly, all of its production sites worldwide have been working to make more effective use of water resources.

-In fiscal 2021, water withdrawals at all production sites worldwide was down 35% compared with fiscal 2015 as a result of their reduction efforts.
+In fiscal 2022, water withdrawals at all production sites worldwide were down 45% compared with fiscal 2015 as a result of their reduction efforts.

 Indonesia Office has introduced sensors that detect water leaks and has established a system that can respond promptly by notifying SNS when water leaks occur.